wagtail/wagtail/docs/advanced_topics/settings.rst

     WAGTAILIMAGES_MAX_IMAGE_PIXELS = 128000000  # i.e. 128 megapixels

-This setting lets you override the maximum number of pixels a image can have.
+This setting lets you override the maximum number of pixels an image can have.
 If omitted, Wagtail will fall back to using its 128 megapixels default value.

 .. code-block:: python